enriquearagon5/eAgCloud.github.io/_posts/2022-12-04-wordpress-button-mastodon.md

 I decided to reborn [my blog on Github](https://blogpocket.github.io/), dedicating it to publishing English versions of my posts on Blogpocket.com.

-To find out how to create a blog on Github, I invite you to read [How to have a blog with GitHub and Jekyll](https://www.blogpocket.com/2018/09/02/tener-un-blog-con-github-y-jekyll/).
+To find out how to create a blog on Github, I invite you to read [How to have a blog with GitHub and Jekyll](https://www.blogpocket.com/2018/09/02/tener-un-blog-con-github-y-jekyll/) (in spanish).

 Customizing a GitHub and Jekyll blog requires some technical knowledge, especially HTML and CSS.
 Add the following code to the /_layouts/post.html file: